natelistrom/natelistrom.github.io/_posts/2022-04-15-pae-expectation.md

 The evidence tying peak aesthetic experience to reward is even stronger with music.

-Blood's and Zatorre's findings, for example, demonstrate directly that music-induced chills activate reward systems in our brains. <sup>{% include bloodAndZatorre-2001.html %}</sup>
+Blood's and Zatorre's findings, for example, demonstrate directly that music-induced chills activate reward systems in our brains. <cite>(<a href="/bibliography#blood2001">Blood and Zatorre</a>)</cite>

 Although Mori and Iwanaga didn't look at the brain's reward systems directly, they do suggest that tears may also be associated with the brain's reward system.
-However, they give a caveat: "The brain responses of the cathartic tears are still unknown." <sup>{% include moriAndIwanaga-2017.html %}</sup>
+However, they give a caveat: "The brain responses of the cathartic tears are still unknown." <cite>(<a href="/bibliography#mori2017">Mori and Iwanaga</a>)</cite>

-They found that music-induced chills and music-induced tears have distinct physiological characteristics, but both trigger a subjective experience of pleasure, which is suggestive. <sup>{% include moriAndIwanaga-2017.html %}</sup>
+They found that music-induced chills and music-induced tears have distinct physiological characteristics, but both trigger a subjective experience of pleasure, which is suggestive. <cite>(<a href="/bibliography#mori2017">Mori and Iwanaga</a>)</cite>

 ### Knowledge instinct and music